Zeolite in agriculture

 -

-Objective : To analyze the ecological impacts of using zeolite compared to conventional fertilizers.
+Objective of the study : Analysis of the ecological impacts of using zeolite compared to conventional fertilizers.

 -

-Experimental setup : Zeolite and conventional fertilizers were applied individually and in combination in various test plots.
-Soil and water samples were taken regularly to measure nitrogen and phosphorus translocation to deeper soil layers and adjacent water sources.
-Emissions and environmental impacts of fertilizers were compared with and without zeolite addition.
+Experimental setup : Zeolite and conventional fertilizers were applied individually and in combination to various test plots.
+Soil and water samples were taken regularly to measure nitrogen and phosphorus leaching into deeper soil layers and adjacent water sources.
+Emissions and environmental impact from fertilizers were compared with and without the addition of zeolite.

 -

-Results : Zeolite demonstrated more environmentally friendly results, reducing the need for chemical fertilizers and thus reducing nutrient leaching into water sources.
+Results : Zeolite showed more environmentally friendly results, as it reduced the need for chemical fertilizers and thus decreased nutrient runoff into water sources.
 This makes zeolite a more sustainable option for agriculture.

 -

-Objective : To analyze the ecological impacts of using zeolite compared to conventional fertilizers.
+Objective of the study : Analysis of the ecological impacts of using zeolite compared to conventional fertilizers.

 -